pyccel/pyccel/docs/decorators.md

 ## Inline

 The `@inline` decorator indicates that the body of a function should be printed directly when it is called rather than passing through an additional function call.
 This can be useful for code optimisation.
+The function with the `@inline` decorator will not be exposed to the user in the shared library.
 ### Basic Example

 Here is a simple usage example: